-Hazard Aspect Possible control measures ✓ if in place ★ if not or n/a Where: ➤ state action to be taken with timescales ➤ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Contingency plans have been explored in the event that key members of staff are unavailable to work e.g. they are self-isolating. √ 29.11.20 - if CT isolate, then L3 will teach.
-If TA's isolate, this will not be covered unless 1:1, or ratio implications.
-Supervision Supervision ratios are met (for identified individual pupils) ✓ Ratio in whole school as per guidelines 2:30 and Nursery and EYFS 2:30, 2:13.
-Individual children will be assessed on provision by SENDCO and implemented Low First Aid Adequate number of first aiders (FAW / EFAW) are on site. ✓ 3 PFA, 7 FA No medicine to be administered in school - unless care plan in place - SENCO to implement 4.1.21 Low Adequate number of paediatric first aiders are on site. \checkmark 3 on site and one to remain on site at all times.
-Catering Assurance has been obtained that the school's catering provider complies with the guidance for food businesses on coronavirus. √ Catering RA available in school.
-Low Site Health and Safe ty Concerns (General) Legionella Rarely used outlets have been identified taking into account current usage of taps. √ Regularly checked and recorded by Site Manager Low Fire Procedures Fire drills are undertaken as normal. ✓ Fire Drill in the second week back 7.9.20 GW - Site manager to facilitate fire drill in autumn 2.
+Hazard Aspect Possible control measures ✓ if in place ✗ if not or n/a Where: ➤ state action to be taken with timescales ➤ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Site Health and Safe ty Concerns (General) Legionella Rarely used outlets have been identified taking into account current usage of taps. ✓ Regularly checked and recorded by Site Manager Low Fire Procedures Fire drills are undertaken as normal. ✓ Fire Drill in the second week back 7.9.20 GW - Site manager to facilitate fire drill in autumn 2.
 29.11.20 - Fire drills held and children were able to social distance in their bubbles on the yard and the designated points.
 No changes are required to the fire evacuation procedures apart from the assembly point is organised with 2 metre social distancing between the bubble groups.
 (Social distancing is not required during the evacuation between anyone and between members of the same bubble group at the assembly point). ✓ All to assemble and observe 2M distancing - use the markings on the playground.
 All procedures are the same.
 EYFS - KS2 KS1 playground Low Personal Health and Safety Concerns (General) Pupil Behaviour (Reference) The school behaviour policy has been updated to reflect current rules and routines, setting clear, reasonable and proportionate expectations of pupil behaviour.
-These have been communicated to staff, pupils and parents/carers. √ CT to remind children of school behaviour policy and rules.
+These have been communicated to staff, pupils and parents/carers.
+The consequences for poor behaviour and deliberately breaking the rules and how they will enforce those rules including any sanctions have been set out clearly at the earliest opportunity.
+This is particularly the case when considering restrictions on movement within school and new hygiene rules (see also SEND and welfare sections below). √ CT to remind children of school behaviour policy and rules.
 CT to address the conditions outlined by Gov in Annex A. This is then communicated with parent carer children.
-Behaviour protocol shared with parent and children prior Low
+Behaviour protocol shared with parent and children prior to attending and a signed agreement in place.
+Behaviour policy updated and shared with staff, parents, pupils and governors - WB 15,6,20 - published on the website.
+Behaviour policy and addendum published on the website.
+0 tolerance for behaviour due to TIER 4 restrictions 4.1.21 - pupil will be sent home to be educated off site - remote learning or work pack 4.1.21 Behaviour policy on website with addendum Low SEND pupils Individual pupil risk assessments are subject to regular reviews noting any behavioural changes with the pupil on site.
+Staff working with pupils who spit uncontrollably should wash their hands than other staff.
+Face shields are considered as a possible control measure (contact your Safety Adviser). ✓ SENCO and SLT and CT meet to discuss provision for 2 SEBD children on part time timetable. (at secondary school Sept 2020) Consult with parents around protocol - expectation of behaviour.
+Share social stories.
+Weekly reviews on how the child is coping with the new system.
+Seek outside provider support.
+One page (pen portraits) Low